-There’s child care, child support, employment, energy, food, financial, medical and mental health assistance.
-If you’re a senior, veteran or a person with a disability, there’s a program designed just for you.
+There’s childcare, child support, employment, energy, food, financial, medical and mental health assistance.
+If you’re an older adult, veteran or a person with a disability, there’s a program designed just for you.
 There are also programs for adult and child protection.
 Even transit programs to help you get around.
 Many of these services are made possible through the Community Services Block Grant, Developmental Disabilities Mill Levy Grant, and the Philip S. Miller Grant.

 In partnership with families and the community, Douglas County provides safety-net services for vulnerable residents that promote self-sufficiency.
 Programs such as Douglas County Cares and Winter Weather Care, along with events like Strive to Thrive help residents who are struggling during difficult times.